Solving Strong-Substitutes Product-Mix Auctions: Preliminaries

 Suppose the auctioneer intends to sell target bundle $\tb$.
 Our aim is to compute a \Walrasian{} equilibrium: a market-clearing price $\pb$ at which $\tb$ is demanded and an allocation of $\tb$ to the various bidders so that every bidder receives a bundle they demand at $\pb$.
 In the event that not enough bids are made for the target bundle, some items can go unsold, which is equivalent to the auctioneer buying them back from the market.
 To reflect this, the auctioneer places a total of $\| \tb \|_1 + 1$ positive bids at $\mathbf{0}$.\footnote{Of course, any positive reserve price can be reflected by appropriately locating the auctioneer's bids.} The computation of a \Walrasian{} equilibrium separates into two problems.

-\begin{description} \item[\textbf{The price-finding problem.}] Given the aggregate bid list $\bids$ and target bundle $\tb$, find the coordinate-wise minimal \emph{market-clearing} price $\pb$ at which $\tb$ is demanded, that is $\tb \in D_\bids(\pb)$. \item[\textbf{The allocation problem.}] Given a valid bid list $\bids^j$ for each bidder $j \in J$, a target bundle $\tb$ and market-clearing price $\pb$, allocate $\tb$ to the bidders so that each bidder receives a bundle they demand at $\pb$, that is, a partition $(\tb^j)_{j \in J}$ of $\tb$ with $\tb^j \in D_{\bids^j}(\pb)$ for all $j \in J$. \end{description}
+\begin{description} \item[\textbf{The price-finding problem.}] Given the aggregate bid list $\bids$ and target bundle $\tb$, find the coordinate-wise minimal \emph{market-clearing} price $\pb$ at which $\tb$ is demanded, that is $\tb \in D_\bids(\pb)$. \item[\textbf{The allocation problem.}] Given a valid bid list $\bids^j$ for each bidder $j \in J$, a target bundle $\tb$ and market-clearing price $\pb$, allocate $\tb$ to the bidders so that each bidder receives a bundle they demand at $\pb$, that is, a partition $(\tb^j)_{j \in J}$ of $\tb$ with $\tb^j \in D_{\bids^j}(\pb)$ for all $j \in J$. \end{description} Note that we do not ask for a breakdown of which of $j$'s bids are accepted on which goods.
+Indeed, we show that a solution to the allocation problem can be obtained without this knowledge.